ilanazim/know_your_rights_workplace/README.md

 # Know Your Rights (KYR) @ Workplace
 Know your rights in the workplace; an app that provides resources and lets women and other gender minorities know their rights when dealing with gender wage gaps, harrassment, and other problems in the workplace.
+A link to our devpost submission can be found [here](https://devpost.com/software/kyr).

 ## Inspiration
 Current methods of filing a complaint for workplace issues are cumbersome in that they require navigating to and going through a long line of options that people have to choose from.
 Not just that,